Propping up Pakistan: China Pakistan Economic Corridor (CPEC), development finance and International Financial Institutions

 Juvaria Jafri (City University of London)

-Farwa Sial (SOAS, University of London)
+Farwa Sial (University of Manchester)

 Paper short abstract: